Curial e Güelfa

 Curial e Güelfa is an anonymous Catalan chivalric romance of the fifteenth century, notable for incorporating elements of Italian humanism.
 Known from a single manuscript and unpublished until the twentieth century, it is today considered a highly original masterpiece.

 The romance is set in the late thirteenth century.
 Curial and Güelfa, the title characters, are a knight and his lady.
 Curial travels widely, performing deeds of chivalry, but a rift opens between him and Güelfa.
-During further travels he is shipwrecked and enslaved in a pagan land.
-He escapes with a fortune and, after defeating the pagans, is reunited to Güelfa.
+During further travels, he is shipwrecked and enslaved in a pagan land.
+He escapes with a fortune and, after defeating the pagans, is reunited with Güelfa.

 Date, place and authorship

 Curial was probably written in the period 1443–1448 or thereabouts.
 Since it refers to the Hospitaller langue of Spain, it was probably completed before 1462, when that langue was divided between Aragon and Castile.
 It is written in the Valencian dialect of Catalan, which was then the prestige dialect, since Alfonso the Magnanimous, king of Aragon, had made Valencia his chief residence prior to 1432.
 The author appears to have knowledge of Italian and Castilian.
 The text was probably written in Italy.

 There have been many attempts to identify the author with known historical persons.
 Antoni Ferrando Francés suggests that he was Joan Olzina, Alfonso's secretary.
 Maria Teresa Ferrer i Mallol suggests Lluís Sescases, Alfonso's librarian.
 Most recently, Abel Soler has suggested Íñigo Dávalos, a Castilian who served Alfonso in Valencia and Italy.
 There is no scholarly consensus in favour of any of these proposals.

 It has been suggested that the work is a translation from Italian.
 Although this is not accepted, the essentially Italian character of the work is generally acknowledged.
 It has also been suggested, on the basis of its uniqueness, that Curial is a 19th-century forgery of Manuel Milà i Fontanals.
 The text is generally accepted as authentic today.
 The physical attributes of the manuscript (ink, paper, binding) are characteristic of the 15th century.